sagemath/sagewiki_to_gh-2022-10-10/SageWiki.md

-## page was renamed from MyStartingPage
-## page was renamed from MyStartingPage
-## page was renamed from drkirkby
-## page was renamed from MyStartingPage

 = Sage Wiki =

 This is the wiki for the [[http://www.sagemath.org|Sage - Mathematics Software System]] project.
 This is mainly used by developers for organization of e.g. SageDays and discussion of long-term projects.